bernalp/customer_segmentation/README.md

 ### Results
 - found findings about aged group proportion, **will upload the result once my workbook finished
 - found insights when comparing the proportions from financial type between general population and the customer group.
+- findings in proportions based on income distribution
+-
 ### Acknowledgemnts